doza/Winquisitor/README.txt

-  -lu,--local-user:username    Test the existence of the given user -lg,--local-group:groupname  Enumerate the members of the given local group -cq,--custom-query:query     WMI query against the CIMV2 namespace --result-detail              When used with -cq, detailed query results
+  -lu,--local-user:username    Test the existence of the given user -lg,--local-group:groupname  Enumerate the members of the given local group -cq,--custom-query:query     WMI query against the CIMV2 namespace --result-detail              Provide detailed results instead of a summary.
-                                 are provided instead of a summary
+                                 Any properties and values will be enumerated.

 EXAMPLES: